wiktorolszowy/fMRI_temporal_autocorrelation/README.md

   Folder where MATLAB arrays are kept with results.
    - `combined.mat`

-     For each subject for each study and for each combination of options the number of significant voxels is given.
+     For each subject, for each study and for each combination of options the number of significant voxels is given.
+   - `combined_fraction.mat`

+     For each subject, for each study and for each combination of options the percentage of significant voxels is given.
+   - `pos_fractions.mat`

+     'combined_fraction.mat' computed across subjects for each study and for each combination of options: the average percentage of significant (positive) voxels.
    - `pos_mean_numbers.mat`

-     'combined.mat' computed across subjects for each study and for each combination of options: the mean number of significant (~positive) voxels.
+     'combined.mat' computed across subjects for each study and for each combination of options: the mean number of significant (positive) voxels.
    - `pos_rates.mat`

-     'combined.mat' computed across subjects for each study and for each combination of options: the proportion of subjects with at least 1 significant (~positive) voxel.
+     'combined.mat' computed across subjects for each study and for each combination of options: the proportion of subjects with at least 1 significant (positive) voxel.
 - `experimental_designs`

   Folder where experimental designs are kept, for AFNI and FSL, for each study and for each design.
 For SPM the experimental designs can be easily embedded in the SPM commands.